 b) Cleaning - As 'extra' as it may seem to clean the mushrooms with a damp cloth, do try and avoid washing them.
 They contain a hefty amount of moisture as it is and cleaning under tap unfortunately will only add to that.

 c) Herbs - You can sub your own herbs, my advice however is to definitely include Basil and Oregano.

 d) Finely diced toppings - Because the toppings only have a short amount of time under the grill, it's important to avoid large chunks of onion/pepper just to give them the best chance of cooking all the way through.

 e) Baking - You can extend the baking time and completely cook the mushrooms through, which will extract a good amount of moisture.
 However this massively increases the chance of your mushrooms wilting completely flat.
-If that's not something that concerns you too much then certainly go ahead and bake longer.
 I personally enjoy the mushrooms still with a bit of their naturally curve, just so they contain as much filling as possible.
 In such case I find the optimum time for this, whilst still draining out some of the mushroom moisture, lies between 6-10 minutes.
 Use your best judgement for your desired result based on the size of your mushrooms!

 f) Calories - based per mushroom pizza.

 Some Crispy Baked Sweet Potato Fries go PERFECTLY with these stuffed portobellos!